kayasax/EasyPIM/EasyPIM/Documentation/Step-by-step-Guide.md

 - **EasyPIM.Orchestrator**: Provides comprehensive configuration management through `Invoke-EasyPIMOrchestrator`, policy drift detection, and end-to-end workflows.
 This module depends on the core EasyPIM module.

 This guide focuses on the orchestrator workflows, but individual core functions can be used independently for specific tasks.

+## What's New in 2.0.30 / 1.4.7

+- **Array-first configuration** – `EntraRoles.Policies`, `AzureRoles.Policies`, and `GroupPolicies` now accept array payloads in addition to the legacy dictionary format.
+Arrays make pull requests easier to read and enable per-entry metadata such as `PolicySource`.
+- **Template overrides everywhere** – Template + inline overrides now work across Entra, Azure, and Group policies even when you use the array format.
+Only the properties you list in an entry override the template defaults.
+- **Safer assignments** – Assignment reconciliation now matches both scope and role name, so inherited or unrelated assignments are no longer treated as duplicates.
+Status-only strings (for example, "0 assignment(s)") are ignored automatically.
+- **Activation requirement hygiene** – Validation steps now remove stray `AuthenticationContext` tokens before deployment, preventing the common `MfaAndAcrsConflict` failure.

 ## Table of Contents